 Rocketship & Mission Control

 Blast off to outer space in this 13 foot rocketship.
 There are plenty of buttons and dials to push to navigate the ship through space.
 Telephones connect astronauts to young scientists manning mission control and the important count-down button.
 Pull on your astronaut suit and space helmet and hop on for the ride!
-Exhibit Card
+Exhibit Guide for Parents

 Habitot's one-of-a-kind exhibits and themed play areas are especially designed for infants, toddlers and young children.
 The nine small-scale exhibits create a learning, discovery and interactive environment for kids and their families.
 Fun exhibits make it easy to play along and help your child learn new things.